Dog Bite: Homeowners Insurance to the Rescue

 Umbrella Policy – It provides excess liability coverage for people if damages against third-party extend beyond their homeowners or renters insurance policies.

-Dog Liability Insurance – These policies will cover some breeds not covered by standard Homeowners or Renters Insurance Coverage.
+Dog Bite Liability Insurance – Dog bite insurance policies will cover some breeds not covered by standard Homeowners or Renters Insurance Coverage.

 Pet owners should consider buying enough insurance to shield themselves against any potential lawsuits that could arise if their dog bites someone.
-Some homeowners and renters insurance policies may provide coverage for some dog biting incidents.
+Some homeowners and renters insurance policies may cover dog bites and similar incidents.

-They typically offer $100,000 to $300,000 in liability coverage.
-If a chargeable claim exceeds these limits, the dog owner is financially responsible for that amount, including the claimant’s legal fees.
-Homeowners with pets should keep at least $100,000 for liability plus $1,000 for no-fault medical payments to cover any dog-related incidents or accidents.
-Preferably, you’ll want to buy homeowners' insurance policy that provides $300,000 worth of coverage and $5,000 for no-fault medical payments.
-Unfortunately, many of these insurance policies have exclusions that prohibit any damages arising from incidents with aggressive dog breeds.
+An insurance company typically offers $100,000 to $300,000 in liability coverage on a homeowners insurance policy.
+If a chargeable claim exceeds these limits, the dog owner is financially responsible for that amount, including the claimant's legal fees.
+Homeowners with fur companions should keep liability limits to at least $100,000 for liability plus $1,000 for no-fault medical payments to cover any dog-related incidents or accidents.

-The 14 breeds blacklisted from coverage by most homeowners and renters insurance policies include:
+Most homeowners insurance policies include breed restrictions.
+There are 14 breeds blacklisted from coverage by most homeowners and renters insurance policies in the U.S. They include:

 - Pit Bull Terriers